mmgalushka/bootwrap/CONTRIBUTING.md

 ### Demo

 Use the `demo` command to launch Flask web-server with show-case project.
-This project allows users to see how the Bootstrap library can be used for creating applications with a rich web interface.
+This project allows users to see how the Bootwrap library can be used for creating applications with a rich web interface.

 ```bash
 ~$ ./helper.sh preview